umrude/mappify/README.md

   - [Contributions](#contributions)

 ## Description
 Mapplication is a single-page map based web application.
-It allows users to create thier own custom maps or create maps collaboritivly by contributing to maps other users have made.
-Users have the ability to browse and view public maps made by ther users as well as store them as 'favourites'.
+It allows users to create thier own custom maps, or create maps collaboritivly by contributing to maps other users have made.
+Users have the ability to browse and view public maps made by other users as well as store them as 'favourites'.

 ## Stack
 ### Back-End